kinesisptyltd/tech.kinesis.org/_posts/2015-11-06-a-migration-path-to-json-api-with-ember-data-from-ams.md

 it was as simple as deleting the serializer, and replacing it with a Resource class from the [jsonapi-resources](https://github.com/cerebris/jsonapi-resources) gem.
-But for one of our god models (`asset`) that has whole bunch of related records, we ended up having to maintain two Ember stores - AMS and JSONAPI - simultaneously, and handle the requests in the Rails controller differently depending on which store was requesting it.
+But for one of our god models (`asset`) that has whole bunch of related records, we ended up having to maintain two Ember stores - AMS and JSON API - simultaneously, and handle the requests in the Rails controller differently depending on which store was requesting it.
 And since we couldn't find anyone else who'd tackled the same problem, we had to go it alone.